pajicadvance/cherry-on-top/README.md

 - Change the chance that a disc will spawn in any of the defined locations
 - Add or remove locations where the discs can be found
 - Enable or disable removing the vanilla 13 and Cat music disc loot from regular dungeons

+### Recipe-Based Anvil Repair Unit Costs

+Changes the amount of materials required to repair items in the anvil from a fixed amount of 4 to an amount based on the amount of material units required to craft the item.

+For example, to fully repair an iron chestplate, you now need 8 iron ingots up from 4, and to fully repair an iron sword, you need 2 iron ingots down from 4.

+Configuration options:
+- Change the amount of material units required to fully repair an item for each item type

 ## Tweaks